hydrodynamicstability/statquotes/README.md

   - The zeroth problem.  *The American Statistician*, 52:  1-9.

+- "I said there are only two ways a statistician can convince someone.
+Either the audience follows the logic of the statistical argument or trusts the statistician as an authority."

+  - James R. Boen and Douglas A. Zahn (1982)

+  - *The Human Side of Statistical Consulting*.
+Wadsworth.

 - "What should experimental statistics as a whole do about systematic errors?
 Should we change from '95 percent confidence' to '5 percent diffidence' and impress on our clients that more diffidence has to be added because of systematic errors?
 Have we been overselling our clients on the confidence with which they should accept the results of our analyses?
 Is this why physics is the most-resistant of all the sciences to the penetration of statistics?"

   - John W. Tukey (1954)